-What I love about the recipe is that they are just as good as my traditional buttermilk biscuits, but they contain less fat and slightly more protein.
+What I love about the recipe is that they are just as good as my traditional buttermilk biscuits but contain less fat and slightly more protein.
 They are also a great way to use up the cottage cheese that always seems to go bad before I eat it all.

 Why We Love This Recipe

-It’s quick – This recipe comes together really fast and the biscuits bake in about 12 minutes making it the perfect recipe when you need a quick side.
+It’s quick – This recipe comes together quickly, and the biscuits bake in about 12 minutes, making it the perfect recipe when you need a quick side.

-Easy to find ingredients – These herbed biscuits are made with simple ingredients that can be found in any grocery store and are likely in your fridge and pantry already.
+Easy to find ingredients – These herbed biscuits are made with simple ingredients found in any grocery store and are likely in your fridge and pantry already.

 - All-purpose flour

 - Cottage cheese – You can use regular or low-fat cottage cheese, but make sure you are not using no-fat or dry cottage cheese as there will not be enough moisture to form the dough.